Reading time: 8 min.

 It’s not always easy to see what’s causing your hair loss.
 Lots of factors can contribute to women’s hair loss, which is why it’s important to get a professional diagnosis and female hair loss treatment plan that’s tailored to your needs.

-4 tips to prevent summer hair loss
+How to prevent summer hair loss

-1. Protect your hair
+1. Cover your hair

 Keeping your hair healthy is a great way to minimise the chance of hair loss and breakage.
 This includes:

-• Minimising the usage of heat styling such as blow drying and straightening
+• Minimising the usage of heat styling such as blow drying and straightening.

-• Towelling and shampooing your tresses gently
+• Towelling and shampooing your tresses gently.

-• Don’t scrape your hair back into tight ponytails or buns
+• Don’t scrape your hair back into tight ponytails or buns.

 These tips should be used all year round to avoid seasonal hair shedding in spring and summer and maintain healthy hair growth.

-2. Use hair treatments
+4. Use hair loss treatments

 Certain treatments can help you stimulate your follicles to grow new hair.
 If you’re really worried about your summer hair loss, you can ask a trichologist to recommend non-surgical treatments like laser therapy for hair loss.
-Alternatively, you can try natural remedies such as coconut oil to try to improve your hair health.
+Alternatively, try natural remedies such as coconut oil to try to improve your hair health.

 Here’s how to use coconut oil to boost hair growth: